 - After the caramel sets and cools some of it may pool at the base of the pretzel, causing the bottom to be flat.
 Use your hands to mold the caramel back around the rod (or just roll the rod gently on the parchment paper to smooth it around).

-- Melt chocolate in a microwave-safe bowl, on half power, stirring every 30 second, until smooth.
+- Melt chocolate in a microwave-safe bowl, on half power, stirring every 30 seconds, until smooth.

 - Pour the chocolate into a tall glass.
 Dip the caramel-coated pretzels in melted chocolate.
-You can use a spoon or spatula to help smooth the chocolate up and around if you need it.
+You can use a spoon or spatula to help smooth the chocolate up and around if you need to.

 Have you tried this recipe?!

 RATE and COMMENT below!
 I would love to hear your experience.
 I originally shared this recipe in December 2014.
 Updated December 2020.
 This post contains affiliate links.
 I love sharing my favorite products with you.

 I have made your chocolate pretzels, and we eat them all year long!!!

 For hard caramel, melt it down in pot and add some cream to it.
 It might just soften it and make it useable.

 I also jave been making them for years.
 I use the caramel candy apple wraps.
 Each wrap yields 3 pretzels.
 Cut, wrap, dip.
 Eazy peasy.

 I have been making these for years at Christmas.
 It’s everybody’s favorite.
 Some are plain and some have crushed peanuts on them.